Skip Breadcrumb Links

 If you suffer discrimination based on any of these grounds from a federally-regulated employer, union or service provider, you can get assistance from the Canadian Human Rights Commission.

-Canadian Human Rights Commission (CHRC)
+The Canadian Human Rights Commission (CHRC)

-The CHRC investigates complaints of discrimination against federally-regulated organizations.
+The CHRC investigates complaints of discrimination against federally regulated organizations.

 If the CHRC believes that more investigation is needed, and a resolution between the parties cannot be made, it refers the case to the Canadian Human Rights Tribunal for a formal hearing.